Piara Waters

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Piara Waters has 32 active public transport stops, all of which are bus stops.
-Five different routes service these stops, together offering 946 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents on average located 273 meters from the nearest stop.
+These stops are served by five different routes that together facilitate 946 weekly passenger trips.
+The area's transport accessibility is considered good, with residents typically residing 273 meters from the nearest stop.
+Most residents commute outwards due to Piara Waters being primarily residential.
+Cars remain the primary mode of transportation, used by 81% of residents, while trains are used by 12%.
+On average, there are 1.8 vehicles per dwelling in the area, which is higher than the regional average.

 Frequently Asked Questions - Transport